← Back to app

 • The group size (in mm) shows how consistently you shoot.

-• Small group = even shots = good technique.
+• Small group size = even shots = good technique.

-• Large group = heavy spread = check your technique (trigger, breathing, position).
+• Large group size = heavy spread = check your technique (trigger, breathing, position).

 Using training notes